gidgethub/gidgethub/docs/sansio.rst

 Decipher a response from the GitHub API gather together all of the details that are provided to you.
 Continuing from the example in the Requests_ section::

-  # Assuming `response` contains a requests.Response object.
+  # Assuming `response` contains a httpx.Response object.
   import datetime